 c.
 Disclaimer.
 Except for the express representations and warranties listed in this Agreement, each party makes no representations or warranties of any kind, whether express or implied.
 No oral or written information or advice given by either party will create a representation or warranty.
 Specifically, Siteimprove makes no representations or warranties with regard to the use of the Services for the purpose of ensuring Customer’s compliance with any laws or regulations.
 Neither party shall be held liable for failure or delay in performing an obligation under this Agreement to the extent such failure is due to circumstances that are beyond its reasonable control, including, but not limited to, order or measure of government, strike, blockade, natural disaster, act of war, terrorism, pandemic or internet service provider failure or delay.

 a.
 By Customer.
-Customer will defend Siteimprove and its Affiliates from and against all third-party claims, lawsuits, and demands arising out of an allegation regarding (a) Customer Data, or (b) use of the Services by Customer or End Users in violation of this Agreement, and will indemnify Siteimprove and its Affiliates for all reasonable attorney’s fees incurred, damages and other costs awarded in a final judgment or amounts paid in a settlement consented to as further set forth in Section 9(c).
+Customer will defend Siteimprove and its Affiliates from and against all third-party claims, lawsuits, and demands arising out of an allegation regarding (a) Customer Data, or (b) use of the Services by Customer in violation of this Agreement, and will indemnify Siteimprove and its Affiliates for all reasonable attorney’s fees incurred, damages and other costs awarded in a final judgment or amounts paid in a settlement consented to as further set forth in Section 9(c).

 a.
 Assignment.
 Except as otherwise expressly provided in this Agreement, neither party may assign, transfer, convey or encumber this Agreement or any rights granted in them without the prior written consent of the other party (such consent not to be unreasonably withheld).
 Notwithstanding the foregoing, a party shall have the right to assign this Agreement to its Affiliates or to a successor entity in the event of a merger, consolidation, transfer, stock purchase, provided the assignee is subject to all obligations under this Agreement.

 c.
 Nature of Relationship.
 The parties agree the relationship created by this Agreement is that of an independent contractor.
 In performing all obligations and duties under this Agreement, the parties shall be, and at all times is, acting and performing as independent contractors, and not as a partner, co-venturer, agent, or employee of the other party, and nothing contained herein shall be construed to be inconsistent with this relationship or status, and is not granted any right or authority to assume or to create any obligation or responsibility, express or implied, on behalf of or in the name of the other party or to bind the other party in any manner.
 Except for any materials, procedures, or subject matter agreed upon between Siteimprove and Customer, Siteimprove shall have complete control over the manner and method of performing the Services.
-Siteimprove understands and agrees to independent contractor status.
-Siteimprove will be responsible for payment of all Siteimprove employee wages, payroll taxes, employee benefits, and any amounts due for federal and state income taxes and social security contributions.

-d.
+e.
 Insurance.
 During the term of this Agreement and for two (2) years thereafter, each party shall at all times keep in effect appropriate insurance policies, with financially sound and reputable insurers, covering any claims for damages which the other party may be entitled to under this Agreement or as required by statutory law.

-g.
+h.
 Notices.
 Notices under this Agreement shall be in writing and shall be sent as certified mail, by a nationally recognized courier (with proof of delivery receipt or acknowledgment of receipt) to the address set out in this Agreement, or by e-mail.
 E-mail notices to Customer will be sent to the e-mail address of the Primary Contact Person.
 E-mail notices to Siteimprove must be sent to email@example.com.
 The notice shall be deemed given on the date of receipt, or refusal of delivery, by the receiving Party.